Seola17/Hello-World/Git Tutorial.md

 * to see the list of files: `ls`
 * to make a directory a repository (to initialize): `git init .`

+    > `Initialized empty Git repository in C:/Users/user/Desktop/learning-git/.git/`

        > We do this for a brand new project.

-    > Initialized empty Git repository in C:/Users/user/Desktop/learning-git/.git/
+       > Now we can issue git commands such as `git add`, `git commit`...

+* to see the list of hidden files: `ls -a`

+    > Terminal shows `./  ../  .git/` now.